google/docsy-example/content/en/docs/Tutorials/tutorial2.md

 ---
-title: "Launching Ponycopters"
+title: "Another Tutorial"
-linkTitle: "Launching Ponycopters"
 date: 2017-01-05
-weight: 3
+weight: 5
 description: >
   A short lead descripton about this content page.
 It can be **bold** or _italic_ and can be split over multiple paragraphs.
 ---